 What’s the secret?

-A “forest in the city,” Washington Grove is a unique, oak-hickory forest, located on the eastern edge of Cobbs Hill Reservoir in Rochester, New York.
-The park is a grove of giant old trees that transports visitors into a quiet, secluded woodland, where it is easy to forget how close you are to the city.
+A “forest in the city,” Washington Grove is a unique, oak-hickory forest.
+It’s located on the eastern edge of Cobbs Hill Reservoir in Rochester, New York.
+The park is a grove of giant old trees that transports visitors into a quiet, secluded woodland.
+Here, it’s easy to forget how close you are to the city.

 Washington Grove offers all the marvels of a forest in close proximity to other amenities of Cobbs Hill Park and the City of Rochester.
 It’s a great place for hiking, jogging, cross-country skiing, bird watching, dog walking and observing local flora and fauna.
-Experience glacial topography and 200-year-old trees as you wind your way through the many cleared trails of the park.
-Though there aren’t trail markers, you never feel lost or far from home in this wilderness.
+In addition, as you wind your way through the many trails of the park, you experience firsthand our region’s glacial topography and 200-year-old trees.

 Designated as Washington Memorial Grove in 1932, the park features about 26 acres of a relatively undisturbed forest of oak and hickory trees.